adorsys/open-banking-gateway/docs/architecture/dictionary.md

 ### <a name="FinTechApi"></a> FinTechApi
 Financial web service provided by the FinTech.

-### <a name="FinTechLoginSessionCookie"></a> FinTechLoginSessionCookie
-This is a cookie used to maintain the login session between the FinTechUI and the FinTechApi.
-As this maintains the login state of the PSU in the FinTechUI, this session can be kept open for the life span of the interaction between the FinTechUI and the FinTechApi.

-### <a name="FinTechLoginSessionState"></a> FinTechLoginSessionState
-This is the CSRF-State String associated with the FinTechLoginSessionCookie.
-This information must be presented whenever the FinTechApi consumes the FinTechLoginSessionCookie.
-It encodes a key that is used to encrypt/decrypt information stored in the corresponding FinTechLoginSessionCookie.

-### <a name="Fintech2TppRedirectInfoPage"></a> Fintech2TppRedirectInfoPage
-This panel will be used to inform the PSU upon redirecting the PSU to the ConsentAuthorisationApi.
-This information step is recommended as changes in UI display between the FinTechUI and the ConsentAuthorisationUI might confuse the PSU.

 ## <a name="TppDC"></a> Tpp Data Center
 Data center environment of the TPP